 '''

 positional arguments:

 lockfile lockfile folder

+optional arguments:

+-h, --help show this help message and exit

+'''

 When a package of a dependency graph is going to be re-built, using a given lockfile, it is desired to finish the build knowing which packages of the graph have been actually rebuilt as a result of the last command.
 This command will clean all the previously existing "modified" flags before such build, so after the build the "modified" are only those that have been built now.